Shivansh2407/AWS-Machine-Learning-Foundations-Scholarship/Eligibility for Phase 2 Guide.md

    * Exercises

 * There is no built-in way in Udacity to check if you have 100% on all of the lessons, videos, quizzes, and exercises so you should do a manual re-check to confirm
+* Students will be evaluated based on successful completion of lessons in Phase 1 in addition to their online assessment quiz performance.

 2. **Scoring from online assessment quiz submitted by the October 11th, 2021 @ 11:59 PM PT**
    * You must score 45 out of 50 points or higher (90% or above)